dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 ﻿# Lambda improvements

 ## Summary
+Proposed changes:
+1. Allow lambdas with attributes
-Support lambdas with attributes, explicit return type, and natural type.
+2. Allow lambdas with explicit return type
+3. Infer a natural delegate type for lambdas and method groups

 ## Motivation
 Support for attributes on lambdas would provide parity with methods and local functions.